 Ghost customers are customers whose records have been merged with the records of matching customers when you performed a merge/purge.

-Gross profit margin is used to determine the profit of an item on an order based on the item's selling price, or to determine the profit of an entire order.
-This calculation is helpful if your operators are allowed to negotiate prices and work on a commission basis.
+Gross margins are used to determine the profit of an item on an order based on the item's selling price, or to determine the profit of an entire order.
+This is helpful if your operators are allowed to negotiate prices and work on a commission basis.

 Hazard codes identify hazardous items and indicate if special storage and/or handling is required.
-You assign a Hazard code to an item in Work with Item/SKUs.
+You assign a to an item in Work with Item/SKUs.

 Indicia messages are messages you enter to print on the pick slip, such as shipping instructions or notes to the carrier.
 The indicia message that displays is determined by the drop point associated with the ship via for an order.
 The drop point associated with the ship via for an order depends on whether or not you are using the Zone skipping feature in Pick Slip Generation.

 Item category codes classify and group similar items on a level below Item Class.
-For example, you can assign a group of items within the same item class an Item category of “printers only” to differentiate printers from the other items under that item class.
+For example, you can assign a group of items within the same item class an Itm category (Item category) of “printers only” to differentiate printers from the other items under that item class.

-Item ship via overrides are the shippers that can be used to deliver a particular item to its destination, even if the other items on the order are delivered by another ship via.
+Item ship via overrides are the shippers that can be used to deliver an item to its destination.

-Items are units of inventory that are defined to the system by item codes.
+Items are units of inventory that are defined to the system according to item codes.
 The item code consists of the code itself and, optionally, a SKU, which allows you to define the item further by characteristics such as color, size, etc.

 Line of business assignments represent the entity, division, or offer, or combination of these three values assigned to a line of business.
 The assignment determines which line of business the system assigns to an order in order entry.
 The system uses a line of business assignment to group all orders associated with a specific line of business together.

-Lines of business represent clients, or business units, in Order Management System.
+Lines of business represent clients, or business units, in CWDirect.
 Each line of business contains assignments that represent a specific entity, division, or offer, or a combination of these three values.

 Match codes are unique customer identification codes that consist of selected portions of a customer name, company name, and address information.
 The system generates a match code for each customer based on positional field contents you include in a match code schematic or algorithm.
 You can create up to four match codes per customer, including a standard match code and three fraud identification match codes.